Clergy & Staff

 Mary Jo Giles

-Office Assistant
+Office Volunteer

 Mary Jo has been a member of Emmanuel for 57 years and is a very active part of the congregation.
 She is an important part of Emmanuel office.
 After she retired from Verizon 22 years ago, she began volunteering in the church office.
 She does various tasks and always with a smile.
 Besides working in the office, Mary Jo is on the Altar Guild and a member of the Pastoral Care committee.
 She was chair of the Fellowship committee for seven years.
 While chairing Fellowship, she organized church breakfast, receptions, and cooked Christmas dinners.
 She also prepared luncheons for the Bishop and Diocesan Region meetings.